tn-aixpa/document-classifier/docs/usage.md

 For the realistic datasets the GPU is required for training of the model.

 ### Model serving
 Once model is ready, it is possible to expose a service (API) on top of the model.
-The model may be exposed in a standard manner, using KServe vLLM-based serving environment.
-In this case the model is exposed using the V2 Open Inference Protocol.
-Alternatively the ``serve`` operation provides an implementation of python-based Serverless function for exposing a custom API.
-The two implementation provides different ways to manage the results.
-In particular, the custom one allows for specifying the max number of labels to return and provides and confidence score regarding each label.
+The model here is exposed using ``serve`` operation that provides an implementation of python-based Serverless function for exposing a custom API.
+The API allows for specifying the max number of labels to return.

-Also in case of model training GPU is required for the inference.